sigino/CarmaLinkAPI/6revisionHistory.md

 ### Summary of changes since [v1.7](https://github.com/CarmaSys/CarmaLinkAPI/tree/1.7)
 * Added "inProgress" and "cellSignalStrength" as standard parameters in all configurable reports; replaces "gsmSignalStrength" in the Status report
 * Added "distance" and "fuelConsumed" to the Status report
-* Parking reports are now generated on event start
+* Parking reports are now also generated on event start
 * Add "Report generation" section to clarify how/when reports are created

 --